 Film & TV productions contacting me regularly when they need historical passports for their production.
-This time I was contacted by the famous MGM studios to support a upcoming movie production.
-The studio needed to reproduce the first type of a Federal Republic of Germany passport which was issued in 1950’s and further needed some details on an early 1950’s Israeli passport.
+This time I was contacted by the famous MGM studios to support an upcoming movie production.
+The studio needed to reproduce the first type of a Federal Republic of Germany passport which was issued in the 1950s and further needed some details on an early 1950’s Israeli passport.
 As I have both documents in my archive, I could support MGM instantly and they were very happy about it.
+Hunting Eichmann Operation Finale

 There are no secrets revealed about the film production in this article as everyone can already read about it online.
 Production will start this October in Argentina.

 Having supported already some notable film productions, I am delighted to be part of this MGM project with my small contribution.
-It’s about the darkest time in German history, related to a German passport and as a German it’s “special” to support this production.
-Furthermore it’s another outstanding reference for my work and my solid reputation when it comes to the history of passports.
+It’s about the darkest time in German history, related to a German passport, and as a German, it’s “special” to support this production.
+Furthermore, it’s another outstanding reference for my work and my solid reputation when it comes to the history of passports.
+Hunting Eichmann Operation Finale

 Hunting Eichmann In MGM’s ‘Operation Finale’